roblatour/OMVBackup/README.md

 The backup process:
 - creates a image file which may be flashed to another like (or larger) USB drive using a flashing tool such as Raspberry Pi Imager
 - optionally compresses the image file to save space
-- allows uninterrupted SSH access and access to OMV drives through out the backup and compress processes
+- allows uninterrupted direct and SSH access as well as access to OMV drives through out the backup and compress processes
 - takes the OMV web interface offline and puts the OS drive in read only mode for the time needed to do the backup
 - optionally deletes the uncompressed backup image file after the compressed backup image file has been created
 - rebooting is not needed before or after the process has run